dkirkby/E4S/projects/Chatter.md

     #transmit([1,0,1,0])
     print(receive())
 ```
-When you run this code, you should see repeated output in the Mu Serial window similar to:
+When you run this code, you should see repeated output in the editor Shell window similar to:
 ```
 idle start
 min idle completed